linuxmint/doc-developer-guide/docs/cinnamon.rst

 ================  =========================================================================
-cinnamon.desktop  dconf settings schemas used by several Cinnamon components libcvc            A PulseAudio utility library used to play sounds gnomerr           An Xrandr utility library to detect, load and save monitor configurations gnome-xkb         A keyboard layout utility library gnome-bg          A wallpaper utility library
+cinnamon.desktop  dconf settings schemas used by several Cinnamon components libcvc            A PulseAudio utility library used to control sound volume and devices gnomerr           An Xrandr utility library to detect, load and save monitor configurations gnome-xkb         A keyboard layout utility library gnome-bg          A wallpaper utility library